KennethWangDotDev/responsive-typescale/README.md

 Modular scale level, from `0` to `7`.
 Altneratively, semantic aliases `p`, `h6` to `h1`, and `hero` can be used, too.

-### initResponsiveTypescale().padding(direction, rhythmUnits)
+### initTypescale().padding(direction, rhythmUnits)

 Returns a `string` with proper CSS that sets `padding` in the specified direction by the specified rhythm amount.
-Uses the passed breakpoint from `initResponsiveTypescale`, and the returned string contains the proper media queries for each breakpoint.
+Uses the passed breakpoint from `initTypescale`, and the returned string contains the proper media queries for each breakpoint.

 #### direction